-- Two Mental Health/Behavioral Specialists are certified trainers of Ukeru. - The agency won a contest to obtain a puppy to be a therapy dog.
-Finn is in the process of becoming certified as a therapy dog. - Eight (8) staff are trained to provide Parent Café meetings and four (4) more staff are enrolled to be trained. - Ten (10) home visiting staff are certified in Infant Massage (7- EHS staff and 3- PAT staff). - PAT Parent Educator utilizes duolingo to assist in communicating with an enroll Spanish speaking family. - Family Engagement events were held in October in both Clarion and Jefferson County and each classroom and home base held fall family engagement events.
-These events were successful with good parent participation. - Six Head Start Classrooms and one Pre-K Counts classroom have been formally recognized by the state for high fidelity implementation of Universal (Tier 1) Positive Behavior Interventions and Support (PBIS) - The agency scored 95% when completing the Benchmarks of Quality for implementing PBIS - All Head Start and Pre-K Counts classrooms are participating in the states PBS System - Addition of an Intensive Case Manager for Head and Early Head Start Families - Family Service Area Manager serves as the Homeless Liaison with local schools/entities - Transition process from EHS to HS - New Partnership with local author, Pam Selker Rak, to obtain funding to purchase books for children's home libraries - MIP Accounting Software - All classrooms and home bases have a lending library and programs consistently provide high quality books for children's home libraries
+- Two Mental Health/Behavioral Specialists are certified trainers of Ukeru. - Finn has been certified as a therapy dog and is beginning to go into the pre-school classrooms - Eleven (11) staff are trained to provide Parent Café meetings - Ten (10) home visiting staff are certified in Infant Massage (7- EHS staff and 3- PAT staff) - PAT Parent Educator utilizes Duolingo to assist in communicating with an enrolled Spanish speaking family - Family Engagement events were held in October in both Clarion and Jefferson County and each classroom and home base held fall family engagement events.
+These events were successful with good parent participation - All Head Start Classrooms and Pre-K Counts classroom have been formally recognized by the state PAPBS network for high fidelity implementation of Universal (Tier 1) Positive Behavior Interventions and Support (PBIS) - The agency scored 98% when completing the Benchmarks of Quality for implementing PBIS in the summer of 2024 and fall/winter of 2024 - All Head Start and Pre-K Counts classrooms are participating in the states PBS System - Intensive Case Manager for Head Start, Early Head Start, and PAT Families - Family Service Area Manager serves as the Homeless Liaison with local schools/entities - Transition process from EHS to HS - MIP Accounting Software - All classrooms and home bases have a lending library and programs consistently provide high quality books for children's home libraries - Five (5) Pre-K Counts Assistant Teachers and two (2) Head Start Assistant Teachers obtained their CDA in 2023-2024 program year - Two (2) Pre-K Counts teachers moved from Level I to Level II during the 2023-2024 program year for a total of seven (7) out of eleven (11) Pre-K teachers with Level II certification